 To summarise the analysis for cultivated thus far, differences have been found amongst each of the nouns, adverbs/adjectives and personal pronouns, which explain how metaphoric uses of cultivated as an adjective are distinguished from non-metaphoric uses.
 These differences largely concern the semantic associations, highlighting that semantically, cultivated can be seen as a different item when used in a metaphoric sense compared to a non-metaphoric sense.

-First, the keyword analysis showed differences in the semantic associations surrounding both adjectives: as a metaphor, cultivated was more associated with abstract concepts specifically relating to HUMAN PERCEPTION such as taste and mind.
+First, the keyword analysis showed differences in the semantic associations surrounding both adjectives: as a metaphor, cultivated was more associated with abstract concepts specifically relating to human perception such as taste and mind.
 The presence of the in the non-metaphoric keyword list suggested a prevalence of physical, concrete and specific references to cultivated things.
-The semantic associations of the non-metaphors were always physical, relating to the external natural environment (ITEMS CAPABLE OF BEING CULTIVATED and ITEMS WHICH DO THE CULTIVATING).
+The semantic associations of the non-metaphors were always physical, relating to the external natural environment (cultivated items and places of cultivation).
 These semantic sets were much larger than the metaphoric counterparts, suggesting a more fixed range of repeated collocates.
 The analysis of personal pronoun collocates also revealed stark differences in the types of pronouns associated with each dataset: the majority in the metaphoric set being first and second person, and the majority in the non-metaphoric set being third person.
 The small number of second person pronouns amongst the non-metaphors were always male.
 Moreover, textual and pragmatic associations have also been found to be specific to either metaphoric or non-metaphoric instances of cultivated.
 So far, the above analysis has shown that corpus evidence successfully reveals differences in terms of a range of lexis and grammar relations amongst metaphoric and non-metaphoric instances of cultivated.
 These findings in turn provide support for the idea that we as language users are primed both to use and to understand or recognise metaphors, based on a set of distinctive features which separate them from their non-metaphoric counterparts.

 5.2 Study 2: Semantic associations with flame